petervandijck/mymarketingpages/README.md

 php artisan vendor:publish --tag=marketing-pages-routes
 ```

+Finally,
-Finally, delete your home / route in web.php and delete the home view in /views
+- delete your home / route in web.php so that you can access home
+- and delete the home view in /views since you no longer are using it

 ## Usage
 - Marketing routes are in a separate /routes/marketing.php file